elliptic-shiho/ctf-writeups/content/ctf/2016/0CTF Quals/cr2-equation/README.md

 For simple, we denote $d\mod (p-1)$ as $d\_p$, $d\mod (q-1)$ as $d\_q$ and $q^{-1}\mod p$ as $q\_{\mathrm{inv}}$.

-Well, we have a part of RSA-CRT parameters. they are satisfied following equation:
+Well, we have a part of RSA-CRT parameters.
+They are satisfied following equation:

 $$
 \begin{aligned}